Mostafa-AbdelRaheem/NETFLIX-clone/README.md

 ## Setting up the API

-we will be using the MeaningCloud Sentiment Analysis API .
+we will be using TMDB API .

 ### Step 1: Signup for an API key